About Supplier Diversity

 There are two documents to be filled in and signed.

-- The owner or general partner of a 51%+ owned, operated, and controlled Canadian LGBT business must complete a certification application.
+- The owner or general partner of a 51%+ owned, operated, and controlled Canadian LGBT+ business must complete the certification application.

 - That individual must also complete and sign a declaration of LGBT+ status.

-The completed documents should be emailed to: firstname.lastname@example.org
+The completed documents should be uploaded with the application.

-A cheque for a non-refundable processing fee – $399 for members of affiliate LGBT+ business organizations, or $449 for non-members, plus applicable taxes – must be sent to the CGLCC in order to process the certification.
+Payment for a non-refundable processing fee – $399 for members of affiliate LGBT+ business organizations, or $449 for non-members, plus applicable taxes – must be made with the application to process the certification.

 Applicants will receive a notification confirming receipt of the application forms and payment.